yashpatel20/covid19-client/README.md

 Covid-19 Tracker is a website to track cases, deaths and recoveries in Indian states and most affected countries in the world.

-It is made using React/Redux with material-ui frontend library.
+It is made using React with material-ui frontend library.

 This repo contains just the client.
 The production website with the static build of the client is hosted on https://github.com/yashpatel20/covid19-api .